kitsudaiki/OpenHanami/README.md

 - **Reduction-Process**

     The concept of a growing network has the result, that there is basically nearly no limit in size, even if the growth-rate slows down over time.
-To limit the growth-rate even more, it is possible to enable a reduction-process, which removes synapses again, which were to inactive to reach the threshold to be markes as persistent.
+To limit the growth-rate even more, it is possible to enable a reduction-process, which removes synapses again, which were to inactive to reach the threshold to be marked as persistent.

     See [measurement-examples](https://docs.hanami-ai.com/inner_workings/measurements/measurements/#reduction_1)

 - **No normalization of input**

     The input of the network is not restricted to range of 0.0 - 1.0 .
 Every value, as long it is a positive value, can be inserted.
 Also if there is a single broken value in the input-data, which is million times higher, than the rest of the input-values, it has nearly no effect on the rest of the already trained data.
-Thanks to the redcution-process, all synapses, which are only the result of this single input, are removed again from the network.
+Thanks to the reduction-process, all synapses, which are only the result of this single input, are removed again from the network.

 - **Spiking neural network**